Home > New Zealand ecology > Fruit-eating birds

 Donate

-New Zealand's fruit-eating birds play an important ecological role in the dispersal of seeds of podocarp trees, and broadleaf trees and shrubs.
-The job they do is essential in sustaining healthy existing forests, and regenerating new forest.
-Before humans arrived in New Zealand, the flora of fleshy-fruited plants evolved on an isolated land mass for over 70 million years with no terrestrial mammals, apart from three species of small bats, the only other animals other than birds, that could eat fruit whole and disperse the seeds.
-As almost completely frugivarian, pigeon are the best dispersers of seeds, with the capability of swallowing and digesting the largest karaka and hinau fruit, and the fruit of another 13 trees and many other plants.
+Fruit-eating birds play an important ecological role in dispersing seeds of podocarp and broadleaf trees, and shrubs.
+Their job is essential in sustaining healthy forests, and regenerating new forest.
+Before humans arrived in New Zealand, the flora of fleshy-fruited plants evolved on an isolated land mass for 70 million years with no terrestrial mammals, apart from three species of bat, the only animals other than birds that eat fruit whole and disperse seeds.
+As almost completely frugivarian, pigeon are the best dispersers, able to swallow and digest the largest karaka and hinau fruit.

 Kereru (New Zealand pigeon)